 The committee sought the advice of Concord resident Peter Lowitt, who helped redevelop Fort Devens.
 Mr. Lowitt pointed out that housing at Devens was only developed on areas that were not impacted by the cleanup there.
 Reuse zones A-2 and A-4 are not impacted by contamination or any previous development at the superfund site.
 Area A-2 abuts Main Street, and area A-4 backs up to the Black Birch development along Forest Ridge Road.
 Either of these areas could be designated as potential housing, and the discussion about exactly how or if these areas should be developed should be considered as the sitewide remediation is completed.
 People may feel differently about living at the site if they are using other parts of the site for recreation or commercial purposes.

 “There is no reason to plan for any housing at this site.”
 Having been encouraged to select a rigorous and expensive cleanup alternative, the Federal Government and other responsible parties will spend hundreds of millions of dollars cleaning up this site to a residential standard because the Concord zoning for this parcel allows for residential use.
 Given the taxpayer commitments to this most expensive cleanup alternative, housing should not be taken off the table without a discussion as it is rare for such a large, buildable parcel of land to become available in Concord and in light of the Town’s housing needs.
-It is rare for such a large, buildable parcel of land to become available in Concord.
-Therefore, it is important to consider the possibility of building housing or various types, including affordable housing at the site.
+Therefore, it is important to consider the possibility of building housing or various types, including affordable housing, at the site.

 Development of a Risk Communication Approach to Redevelopment